laggardkernel/spacezsh-prompt/docs/Options.md

 ## Need more?

-If these options are not enough to do what you want, read more about Spaceship's API on [API page](./API.md) of the documentation.
+If these options are not enough to do what you want, read more about Spacezsh's API on [API page](./API.md) of the documentation.